 “The companies that leverage an account-based sales motion are ones that have now achieved scale,” says Jamie Shanks, Sales for Life’s Managing Partner.

 “These are organizations where the inbound lead flow has become sufficient, but not targeted enough to focus directly on the ideal customer profile that will help them grow effectively, meaning that either the inbound lead flow is not targeted to the right size of customer, not targeted to the right geographic verticalized markets.
 And thus, the only way to achieve growth is to identify the companies that can pay the right lifetime value for your solution to be able to effectively grow your business.”

-You will be less likely to experience customer churn when your messaging is clear and consistent and you can back up your claims with proof.
-The open-ended life cycle of your customers also provides your sellers with opportunities to upsell and/or cross-sell, making account-based selling the optimal approach if you offer a variety of packages, tiers, add-ons, or complementary services.
+ou will be less likely to experience customer churn when your messaging is clear and consistent and when our claims can be backed with proof.
+The open-ended life cycle of your customers also provides your sellers with several opportunities to upsell and/or cross-sell, making account-based selling the best approach if you offer a variety of packages, tiers, add-ons, or complementary services.

-If, on the other hand, you offer a one-time purchase product, it wouldn’t hurt to explore other possibilities before committing to account-based sales.
+On the other hand, if your service is a one-time purchase product, it would be better to explore other possibilities before committing to an account-based sales strategy.

 Predictable Revenue Growth

 1. Predictable Revenue Growth

 Usually, pipeline value is determined after an initial call with a prospect.
 This can be time-consuming and will put the ball in the court of the prospect.
 With account-based selling, Since your sellers will only target the accounts your business needs, they will have more control over how they spend their time.

 Targeting high-value accounts allows for more time researching and creating highly personalized messaging for a higher close rate.

 Strategic, Systematic Selling